okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/rl-system-log-events/index.md

 ---
-title: System Log Event Guidance for Rate Limiting
+title: System Log Event Guidance for rate limits
 category: rate limits
 ---

+# System Log event guidance for rate limits

 Okta supports a few standard System Log events for your use with rate limiting.
 If you are implementing anything that can reject an operation within Okta because it has exceeded a [rate limit](/docs/reference/rate-limits/) (attempts per unit time), then use these standard System Log event types.
-This also applies to auxiliary events that may represent actions that modify the conditions under which an operation would be rejected.

 The HTML response code returned when rejected should be HTTP 429.

 ## System Log event types for rate limits

-The following rate limit System Log events are supported:
+The following System Log events for use with rate limiting are available:

 * `system.operation.rate_limit.violation`<br>
 Emit this event type once per rate limiting period when rejecting a request for exceeding a rate limit.
 For example, if a client exceeds their calls per minute quota, then you should emit one event within that window maximum.